pfsense/docs/source/interfaces/using-ipv6-with-a-tunnel-broker.rst

 This article assumes that an account has already been registered with `Hurricane Electric <http://www.tunnelbroker.net>`__ or some other broker.
-After registering an account and getting the first /64 or /48 IPv6 block assigned, the gif tunnel may be configured on pfSense.
+After registering an account and getting the first /64 or /48 IPv6 block assigned, the gif tunnel may be configured on pfSense software.

 Enable ICMP
 ~~~~~~~~~~~